📣 Announcing GrowSurf for Startups! Eligible startups can receive discounts. Apply here →

 Three-Act Structure

-The three-act structure is a story structure that was developed in the eighteenth century.
+One of the most classic storytelling frameworks is the three-act structure, which has been used since the 18th century.
 It's a way to write stories and novels based on how people experience and remember events.
 It usually consists of three parts or acts:

 • Act One: Set up the scene, introduce the characters.